novicap/api-docs/source/includes/_users_create.md

 > The above command returns a empty JSON with the 201 CREATED status.

 This endpoint allows you to create a user in a company that has no users associated.

+If the user does not have an account on NoviCap yet, he/she will receive an email to set the password.

 ### HTTP Request